chrisant996/clink/docs/clink.md

 Every time a new input line starts, Clink reloads the master history list and prunes it not to exceed the `history.max_lines` setting.

 For performance reasons, deleting a history line marks the line as deleted without rewriting the history file.
-When the number of deleted lines gets too large (exceeding the max lines or 200, which is larger) then the history file is compacted:  the file is rewritten with the deleted lines removed.
+When the number of deleted lines gets too large (exceeding the max lines or 200, whichever is larger) then the history file is compacted:  the file is rewritten with the deleted lines removed.

+You can force the history file to be compacted regardless of the number of deleted lines by running `history compact`.

 When the `history.shared` setting is enabled, then all instances of Clink update the master history file and reload it every time a new input line starts.
 This gives the effect that all instances of Clink share the same history -- a command entered in one instance will appear in other instances' history the next time they start an input line.
 When the setting is disabled, then each instance of Clink loads the master file but doesn't append its own history back to the master file until after it exits, giving the effect that once an instance starts its history is isolated from other instances' history.